PaulK799/SpringBootProjectTemplate/README.md

 > docker run -it --name=local-rabbitmq --publish 5672:5672,15672:15672 --hostname=rabbitmq --restart=on-failure --detach rabbitmq:3-management-alpine
 ```

-This will startup a `RabbitMQ`instance in `Docker` on port `5672` with the management console on `15672` for your local machine.
+This will startup a `RabbitMQ`instance in `Docker` on port `5672` with the management console on `15672` for your local
+machine.
+You can hit `http://localhost:15672/` to verify the management console started up correctly.

-By navigating to `src/main/resources/bootstrap.properties` you can configure the `RabbitMQ`server by
+By navigating to `src/main/resources/bootstrap.properties` you can configure the `RabbitMQ`server by updating the
-updating the properties.
+properties.

 ```properties
 # RabbitMQ